CTML-Group/Git-tuto/README.md

 We are humans,  sometimes its normal to make mistakes i.e. to say NOT every commit is perfect

 Git provides some ways to work with your history uaing reset, revert, and checkout

+## 'git revert <commit>'

+>> Point to remember:

+Git revert is one of the safer ways of to undo a changes, as it does not rewrite the history of your project.
+Git tries to figure out how to undo a change, and create a new commit for that change

+---
+## `git reset -- <files>`

+This command copy files from the latest commit to staging area

+Effectively undoes `git add <files>` by replacing files in the staging area by those last committed

+Omit `<files>` to unstage everything.

+>> Point to remember:

+<code>git revert</code> does not move the project back to a previous state but <code>git reset</code> does.
+Git revert also allows you to revert changes at any point in history, where git reset can only work backwards from the current commit

+Git reset can be considered a ' <code>very dangerous</code>' command also, as it is possible to lose work as you are unable to recover your original work

+---

+## `git checkout -- <files>`

+This command copy files from the staging area to the working directory.

+Omit `<files>` to throw away all local changes